By Quint Qualls and E.R. West

 News Editor and Editor-in-chief

-Tony Rowland has not had running water in his Aspen Heights apartment for more than a week due to frozen pipes, yet the MTSU junior said his landlord has still billed him for using more water than tenants are allowed under the rental agreement.
+Tony Rowland has not had running water in his Aspen Heights apartment for more than a week due to frozen pipes, and even though the landlord is yet to call out the best Commercial Plumber Perth has ever seen to see if there’s any severe damage, an MTSU junior said his landlord has still billed him for using more water than tenants are allowed under the rental agreement.

 In fact, Rowland and his roommates have received overage charges of about $120 every billing cycle since moving in last October.
 Complaining by he and others led to the discovery that Aspen Heights did not install water meters at every apartment/house in the complex, which has a capacity of about 750 students.

 Rowland said he’s being charged for his neighbor’s use of too much water.

 After near zero temperatures froze the pipes in Rowland’s unit, the management’s solution was to give him access to water in the complex’s model house.